A thrilling new 10-part drama for BBC One

 I hope the audience gains an insight into the worlds within the world we’ve tried to create for them and take something human from that.
 There are a lot of core values and universal topics that we explore.
 The themes of betrayal and honour, heroism and love."Howard Charles

 What attracted you to the show in the first place?

-Could you tell us about Louis and just a little about his back story in this re-imagining of The Musketeers?
+Tell us a bit about Porthos and maybe just a little bit about his back story and how we meet him in the series?

 Search the site